ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-03-leds/04-lesson-06-blinking-an-led.md

 ![makecode-blink-one-led-18](assets/makecode-blink-one-led-18.png)

-Now that both values are `500` code will turn the LED on for half a second and turn the LED off for half a second.
+Now both values are `500` code will turn the LED on for half a second and turn the LED off for half a second.

 ![makecode-blink-one-led-19](assets/makecode-blink-one-led-19.png)